How to Get into the Harvard MBA Program (Ultimate Guide)

 On average, successful candidates have 5 years of work experience, but there is a range and no fixed formula.
 What matters more is the quality of your contributions: where you’ve taken initiative, how you’ve grown, how you’ve helped others succeed, and how you've made a difference in the organizations you've been part of.

-That said, if you have only two to three years of experience, it will take a truly exceptional track record to be competitive.
-Early-career candidates who stand out usually show clear leadership, rapid progression, and real-world impact that’s well beyond what’s typical for their tenure.
+Word of caution for HBS candidates with low work experience: If you have only two to three years of experience, it will take a truly exceptional track record to be competitive.
+Early-career candidates who stand out usually show clear leadership, faster-than-typical progression, and real-world impact that’s well beyond what’s typical for their tenure.
+Very importantly, they also show well above average maturity.
+It’ worth dwelling on this point, MBA hopeful.

 Letters of Recommendation